kushagratrivedi2005/Salesforce-Compass/API_Documentation.md

 ## Overview

-This Flask API server provides REST endpoints to access the output of the Vehicle Sales Forecasting System.
-The API serves predictions from multiple models (ARIMA, ETS, SARIMAX) along with performance metrics and comparative analysis.
+This Flask API server provides REST endpoints to dynamically run the Vehicle Sales Forecasting pipeline and retrieve the results.
+On each request to the `/predict` endpoint, the models are trained, and forecasts are generated based on the provided parameters.

 ## Base URL